Responding to the present initially requires an internal sense of stillness. This stillness is not reactive to events,

 allows us to refrain from identifying feelings, thoughts, or events as

 "me."
 This cultivation comes from bringing a more compassionate understanding of our past and present which transforms these feelings, thoughts, or events into events that are transient.
+It comes through an understanding that all that we are aware of arise due to conditions that change moment by moment.

 In Meditative Psychotherapy, we